-roasted pork chops in a white ceramic roasting tray
+oven-baked pork chops in a white ceramic roasting tray

-The Best Oven Baked Pork Chops – Super Easy Recipe
+The Best Oven-Baked Pork Chops – Super Easy Recipe

 Get ready for the juiciest, most flavorful oven-baked pork chops ever!
 Using easy pantry staples, this delightful dish is a fantastic weeknight dinner your entire family will adore!
 Enjoy every delicious bite!